richelbilderbeek/paper_k3_ratings/docs/paper.md

 by the most prolific group of composers, which is used for hypothesis 2.

-???- question "Who is in the most prolofic group of K3 composers?"
+???- question "Who is in the most prolific group of K3 composers?"

     These are Alain Vande Putte, Miguel Wiels and Peter Gillis, as can be seen in the `heyahmama` 'Composers' vignette.